thereisnotime/seeip/README.md

 # seeip
-A simple PHP script that shows visitor's IP address.
+A simple PHP script that shows visitor's IP address with attempts to disable all caching using .htaccess, headers and .user.ini file.